pkn2/Zomato-Clone/README.md

 # Food Ordering App (Like: Zomato)
-A fully-featured web product using MERN stack including front-end, back-end, database, Payment gateway.
+A fully-featured web product using MERN stack including Payment gateway.